King Kong

-King Kong is a fictional giant monster resembling a gorilla, who has appeared in various media since 1933.
-He has been dubbed The Eighth Wonder of the World, a phrase commonly used within the franchise.
+King Kong, also referred to simply as Kong, is a fictional giant monster resembling a gorilla, who has appeared in various media since 1933.
+The character has become an international pop culture icon, appearing in several movies, comics, videogames and television series, as well as repeatedly crossing over with the Godzilla franchise.
+Kong has been dubbed the King of the Beasts.

 His first appearance was in the novelization of the 1933 film King Kong from RKO Pictures, with the film premiering a little over two months later.
-Upon its initial release and subsequent re-releases, the film received wide acclaim.
 A sequel quickly followed that same year with The Son of Kong, featuring Little Kong.
-Toho produced King Kong vs. Godzilla (1962) featuring a giant Kong battling Toho's Godzilla and King Kong Escapes (1967), a film loosely based on Rankin/Bass' The King Kong Show (1966-1969).
+The Japanese film company Toho later produced King Kong vs. Godzilla (1962), featuring a giant Kong battling Toho's Godzilla, and King Kong Escapes (1967), a film loosely based on Rankin/Bass' The King Kong Show (1966–1969).
 In 1976, Dino De Laurentiis produced a modern remake of the original film directed by John Guillermin.
 A sequel, King Kong Lives, followed a decade later featuring a Lady Kong.
-Another remake of the original, this time set in 1933, was released in 2005 by filmmaker Peter Jackson.
+Another remake of the original, set in 1933, was released in 2005 by filmmaker Peter Jackson.

-Kong: Skull Island (2017), set in 1973, is part of Legendary Entertainment's MonsterVerse, which began with Legendary's reboot of Godzilla in 2014.
-A sequel, Godzilla vs. Kong, once again pitting the characters against one another, was released in March 2021.
+Kong: Skull Island (2017), set in 1973, is part of Warner Bros.
+Pictures and Legendary Entertainment's Monsterverse, which began with a reboot of Godzilla in 2014.
+A sequel, Godzilla vs. Kong was released in 2021.
+It was followed by the film Godzilla x Kong: The New Empire in 2024, which featured more of Kong's kind.

-The character of King Kong has become one of the world's most famous movie icons, having inspired a number of sequels, remakes, spin-offs, imitators, parodies, cartoons, books, comics, video games, theme park rides, and a stage play.
-King Kong has also crossed over into other franchises such as Planet of the Apes, and encountered characters from other franchises in crossover media, such as the Toho movie monster Godzilla, as well as pulp characters Doc Savage and Tarzan.
-His role in the different narratives varies, ranging from a rampaging monster to a tragic antihero.
+King Kong has inspired a number of imitators, parodies, cartoons, books, comics, video games, theme park rides, and a stage play.
+King Kong has also crossed over into other franchises, such as Planet of the Apes, and encountered characters from other franchises in crossover media, such as pulp characters Doc Savage and Tarzan, and the Justice League.
+His role in the different narratives varies, ranging from an egregious monster to a tragic antihero.